More

 1. Before deploying any app whitelisting solution, it is important to gather an inventory of the applications that the organization cannot work without.
 All these applications will mandatorily be part of the organization’s whitelisting policy.
 To enforce endpoint security, admins can also rely on a mobile device management tool (which typically also offers app whitelisting) ensuring that any app or program which is not listed in the policy will not be allowed to run.

 1. How you define whitelisted applications is very important.
 Some companies may think it is best to whitelist entire folders or file names.
 But this approach is not recommended because it may make an organization vulnerable to threats or ransomware attacks.
 Identifying applications by their folders or file names should be avoided because malware authors can create malicious code with the same names or folders as legitimate applications and fool the app whitelisting tool.
-Identifying applications using cryptographic file hash or their publisher’s signature can ensure good endpoint security
+Identifying applications using cryptographic file hash or their publisher’s signature can ensure good endpoint security.

 1. Another viable technique is for admins to identify applications on the basis of the registry keys they create.
 This technique is slightly less effective because the issue with creating a whitelisting policy around registry keys is that all executable code does not utilize the registry.
 For instance, most PowerShell scripts don’t create any registry entries, so a malware author can easily spoof a legitimate application’s registry keys.
 Therefore, it is not highly recommended to build an entire whitelisting policy based on registry keys, which can invite various threats to endpoint security.

-What is the Importance of Application Whitelisting?
+What is the Importance of Whitelisting Application?

 The scope of app whitelisting doesn’t just end at protecting your devices against unwanted malware.
 IT teams can also streamline inventory management by creating application whitelists.
 Without a whitelist policy, enterprises have granted users access to all applications, even when they’re irrelevant to an employee’s job.
 This may result in the users misusing applications running on their devices, causing a dip in productivity.
 Apart from that, unused and irrelevant applications consume more data and storage space, and IT admins simply waste their time in managing the patches and licenses associated with these apps.